MassilAit/blog/content/posts/ai_explained_part1.md

 You may have already guessed that explicitly translating the reasoning process of a complex task into a clear list of instructions that a computer can understand is extremely challenging and it greatly limits the number of applications where AI can be used.

 Take a seemingly simple task: determining whether an image contains a dog.
 As a human, you can recognize a dog by its eyes, ears, tail, fur, and overall shape.
 You can extract these features from an image and associate them with the concept of a dog.
 But in real life, dogs come in many different shapes, sizes, and colors.
 In an image, they can appear at different positions, angles, lighting conditions, and even partially hidden.
 This makes it very difficult to translate our pattern recognition strategy into a clear and deterministic set of rules that a computer can follow.
 This is where machine learning becomes useful.
-A funny example is determining whether an image contains a chihuahua or a muffin, a task that can get really challenging for a computer.
+Another funny example to illustrate how difficult it is is determining whether an image contains a chihuahua or a muffin, a task that can get really challenging for a computer.

 <img src="/blog/images/ai_explained_part1/dog.jpeg" alt="Alt text" width="80%" style="display: block; margin: auto; padding-bottom: 20px">